 - Remind participants that, under the Affordable Care Act, health insurance plans under Covered California cover mental health and substance use disorder services, including screening for tobacco use and covering (without cost-sharing) at least two tobacco cessation attempts per year for those who use tobacco products.

 - Use the resources below to tell families where they can turn for help.

-- NEW!
-Start Your Recovery — tools to help individuals take steps toward a healthy relationship with drugs/alcohol; customizable for family/friends and health professionals wanting to encourage and support
+- Start Your Recovery — tools to help individuals take steps toward a healthy relationship with drugs/alcohol; customizable for family/friends and health professionals wanting to encourage and support

 - Drinking and Your Pregnancy Info Page and print brochure (NIAAA; 4th grade reading level)